alejolagosm/frontend_miniprojects/README.md

 # 20 Vanila Js projects

-Front end mini projects
+Front end practice mini projects

 The ideas for each projects are based on a course by Brad Traversy.

-I tried to add my own little twist to each project.

-This a list of projects:
+This a list of the projects:

 - Project 1: Form validator
 - Project 2: Movie Tickets MiniApp